grokify/ringcentral-swift/README.md

 The previous commands will automatically move all the appropriate files into your project directory.

+Open up Xcode to your project.
+File -> Add Files... -> add http, core, subscription, and platform.

 Install CocoaPods to retrieve other dependencies.

 To set up CocoaPods: